Seteco/Somorrostro/External-Plugins.md

   - `options`

     a space separated list of options, enclosed in quotes.
 3 options are currently supported: `obsolete` to mark a chart as obsolete (netdata will hide it and delete it after some time), `detail` to mark a chart as insignificant (this may be used by dashboards to make the charts smaller, or somehow visualise properly a less important chart) and `store_first` to make netdata store the first collected value, assuming there was an invisible previous value set to zero (this is used by statsd charts - if the first data collected value of incremental dimensions is not zero based, unrealistic spikes will appear with this option set). `CHART` options have been added in netdata v1.7.

+  - `plugin` and `module`

+    both are just names that are used to let the user the plugin and its module that generated the chart.
+If `plugin` is unset or empty, netdata will automatically set the filename of the plugin that generated the chart. `module` has not default.

 ## DIMENSION